wazuh/wazuh-documentation/source/development/packaging/generate-dashboard-package.rst

 Build with Docker image
 ^^^^^^^^^^^^^^^^^^^^^^^

-This option facilitates the creation of packages of all plugins in order to generate the Wazuh dashboard installer.
+This option facilitates the creation of packages that include all necessary plugins to generate the Wazuh dashboard installer.

 .. topic:: Requirements

    - A system with Docker.
-   - Internet connection (to download the docker images the first time).
+   - Internet connection (to download the Docker images the first time).

 .. topic:: Steps

    #.
-Clone the Wazuh dashboard repository and move to the ``dev-tools/build-packages/base-packages-to-base`` folder of the repository.
+Clone the Wazuh dashboard repository and navigate to the ``dev-tools/build-packages/base-packages-to-base`` folder within it.

       .. code:: console